🇨🇭

 ist dee ZOW-seh aows raahm geh-MAKHT

-Ask separately from the cooking fat question — both are needed
+Ask separately from the cooking fat question.
+Both are needed

 Is the sauce made with cream?

-Ist die Suppe mit Fleischbrühe gemacht?
+Ist die Suppe mit Fleischbruhe gemacht?

 ist dee ZUP-eh mit FLYSH-brü-eh geh-MAKHT

-Ask before any soup order at a conventional venue — vegetable soups often use meat stock
+Ask before any soup order at a conventional venue

 Is the soup made with meat stock?

-Enthält das Brot Ei oder Butter?
+Enthalt das Brot Ei oder Butter?

 ent-HEHLT dahs broht eye OH-der BOO-ter

-Ask before eating table bread — Zopf contains both egg and butter
+Ask before eating table bread.
+Zopf contains both egg and butter

 Does the bread contain egg or butter?

-Enthält das Ei?
+Enthalt das Ei?

 ent-HEHLT dahs eye